Calculating Approximate Tire Dimensions(Lea en español)

 The second pair of numbers (225/45R17) is the tire's aspect ratio or profile.
-This percentage represents the ratio of sidewall’s section height to the tire’s section width.
+This percentage represents the ratio of the sidewall's section height to the tire's section width.
 The section height can be calculated by multiplying the section width by the aspect ratio percentage.
 The answer will be the height of one sidewall.
 For example:

 225mm x 0.45 = 101.3mm

 The last number (225/45R17) is the diameter of the wheel in inches.